 While auto-defrost and large capacity are the most important characteristics for effective dehumidifier operation in a basement or crawl space setting, there are other special features you may want to look for before you make a final decision about which unit to purchase.

-- Built-in adjustable humidistat: Allows you to fully customize your dehumidifier’s performance.
+- Built-in adjustable humidistat: This allows you to fully customize your dehumidifier’s performance.
 If you set the unit to hit a specific relative humidity level (30-40 percent is standard), the humidistat will shut off once that target has been reached.

 - Hygrometer: Measures current humidity levels, which will help you monitor the present situation and evaluate your dehumidifier’s daily performance once it’s up and running.